 I am a Latin American Studies Master's degree candidate at the University of New Mexico.
 My courses are concentrated in Economic Development and Gender here at UNM, with one of my main focuses being women's empowerment.
 I completed a Bachelor's in Business Administration and Spanish Literature at Roanoke College in May 2014.
 I have spent the large majority of my life as a student and I love learning.
 I graduated with a 3.95 from Roanoke and have maintained a 4.0 at UNM since the first semester.
 That being said, I believe my GPA is just a number and there is a lot more to learning than the grade received at the end of the semester.

 I am whole-heartedly committed to educating myself and others through empowerment, confidence-building, and patience.
 Everyone learns in different ways but that shouldn't keep knowledge out of reach.
 If you have trouble learning in the classroom and are looking for an innovative teacher who incorporates the real world into the materials you need to learn, I may be the tutor for you!

 Undergraduate Degree: Roanoke College - Bachelors, Business Administration and Spanish Literature

 Graduate Degree: University of New Mexico-Main Campus - Masters, Latin American Studies

-Hiking, spending time with her dog
+Hiking, spending time with my dog

 What is your teaching philosophy?